jade-davis/jade-davis/README.md

 - 👋 Hi, I’m @jade-davis
-- 👀 I’m interested in game development and front end design!
 - 🌱 I’m currently learning operation systems and hands on video game development.
 - 📫 How to reach me: jadealexie12@gmail.com
 - Let me know if you can't see projects!